Lixte Biotechnology Holdings, Inc. (NASDAQ:LIXT) Short Interest Up 64.7% in February

 A hedge fund recently bought a new stake in Lixte Biotechnology stock.
-Santa Monica Partners LP bought a new stake in Lixte Biotechnology Holdings, Inc. (NASDAQ:LIXT) during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+Santa Monica Partners LP bought a new position in Lixte Biotechnology Holdings, Inc. (NASDAQ:LIXT) during the 4th quarter, according to its most recent filing with the SEC.
 The institutional investor bought 166,667 shares of the company’s stock, valued at approximately $528,000.
-Lixte Biotechnology makes up approximately 0.4% of Santa Monica Partners LP’s investment portfolio, making the stock its 15th largest position.
-Santa Monica Partners LP owned about 1.35% of Lixte Biotechnology as of its most recent SEC filing.
+Lixte Biotechnology makes up approximately 0.4% of Santa Monica Partners LP’s investment portfolio, making the stock its 15th biggest holding.
+Santa Monica Partners LP owned about 1.35% of Lixte Biotechnology as of its most recent filing with the SEC.

-Shares of LIXT traded down $0.04 during trading on Thursday, reaching $3.60.
-The company’s stock had a trading volume of 169,878 shares, compared to its average volume of 1,413,381.
-The company has a fifty day moving average of $3.59 and a two-hundred day moving average of $2.65.
-Lixte Biotechnology has a twelve month low of $3.00 and a twelve month high of $7.86.

 Lixte Biotechnology Holdings, Inc operates as a drug discovery company that uses biomarker technology to identify enzyme targets related with serious common diseases and designs novel compounds to attack those targets.
 The company primarily focuses on inhibitors of protein phosphatases that are used alone and in combination with cytotoxic agents and/or x-ray and immune checkpoint blockers; and encompasses two major categories of compounds at various stages of pre-clinical and clinical development.